 The Oura ring has been reduced by £100 for Black Friday

-Black Friday 2025 doesn’t land until 28 November but there are some deals to be had right now
+Black Friday 2025 doesn’t land until 28 November but there are some Oura ring deals to be had right now

+For those of you who have been waiting for a Black Friday deal on an Oura smart ring, there’s good news: you can currently save £100 on both the Oura ring 4 and gen 3 smart ring.

-An Oura smart ring is the wellness device to watch at the moment, especially since the brand launched the Oura ring 4.
-“It has the best sleep tracking of any wearable [...] and it’s the best activity tracker I’ve found in a smart ring so far,” says senior tech critic Alex Lee.
-The only caveat?
-Its sleek, ergonomic design will cost you.
+The wearable comes at a hefty price, but senior tech critic Alex Lee said the Oura ring 4 has “the best sleep tracking of any wearable”, and it’s the “best activity tracker I’ve found in a smart ring so far”.

+Fitness and wellbeing editor Emilie Lavinia has also worn the smart ring, noting that it is a “valuable investment for regular people who want to take charge of their health, work with the AI coach, and share reports with their doctor.
+It doesn’t seem as exclusive or athlete-focused as many other wearables.”

 Oura ring 4: Was £349, now £249, Boots.com